 We study the effect of a large increase in access to gambling on crime by exploiting the expansion of video gambling terminals in Illinois since 2012.
 Even though video gambling was legalized by the State of Illinois, local municipalities were left with the decision whether to allow it within their jurisdiction.
 The City of Chicago does not allow video gambling, while many adjacent jurisdictions do.
 We take advantage of this setting along with detailed incident level data on crime for Chicago to examine the effect of access to gambling on crime.
 We use a difference-in-differences strategy that compares crime in areas that are closer to video gambling establishments with those that are further away along with the timing of video gambling adoption.
 We find that (i) access to gambling increases violent and property crimes; (ii) these are new crimes rather than displaced incidents; and (iii) the effects seem to be persistent in time.

-This paper describes the youth labor market in Colombia during the past decade.
-We calculate labor market indicators for young people aged between 14-28 years using microdata from the Gran Encuesta Integrada de Hogares (GEIH, for its acronym in Spanish) over the period 2008-2017.
-These estimates help document the main patterns and trends in the labor market for youth in labor force participation, employment, unemployment, informality, and earnings.
-We compare these outcomes to the same indicators for adults (defined as people between the ages of 29-65 years).
-Additionally, we explore differences within youth labor market outcomes by gender, region, educational attainment, socioeconomic status, and experience.
-Our results indicate that young Colombians have greater labor market attachment, mostly in low quality jobs: unsalaried and informal.
-We identify that some youths are more vulnerable than others.
-While recent labor policy has provided some gains, further efforts are required to create new and better jobs for Colombian youths.
+This paper characterizes the youth labor market in Colombia from 2008 to 2017.
+We estimate labor market indicators for individuals aged between 14-28 years using microdata from Colombia’s household surveys over the period of study.
+Our estimates document the main patterns and trends in the labor market for youth in labor force participation, employment, unemployment, informality, and earnings.
+We compare these statistics to the same indicators for adults (individuals aged between 29-65 years), and explore differences within youth by characteristics such as gender, region, educational attainment, socioeconomic status, and experience.
+Results indicate that young Colombians have greater labor market attachment in recent years, but mostly in low-quality jobs: unsalaried and informal.
+We also find inequalities in labor market indicators by youth characteristics.
+These findings suggest that while aggregate conditions and labor policies have improved certain youth labor outcomes, further efforts are still required to create quality jobs for Colombian youth.

 “How important is spatial correlation in randomized controlled trials?” with Kathy Baylis.